FilipeJesus/Iceberg-Dbt-Trino-Hive-modern-open-source-data-stack/README.md

 ## Get Superset

-To get started with Apache Superset, follow the below instructions.
-These instructions will require you to be familiar with setting up databases, datasets and charts in
+To get started with Apache Superset, follow these steps to pull and run the Superset Docker image.
+Ensure you have Docker installed and running on your machine.

 1. **Start the Superset service**:
    Superset is an optional profile in the docker compose file you used earlier.
 To start Superset simply specify the service when running docker compose.